knottnt/ack-community/docs/content/docs/tutorials/secrets-manager-example.md

 ### Create Kubernetes Secret

-Now that the ACK secretsmanager-controller is setup we'll need to create a Kubernetes Secret to store our sensitive data.
+Now that the ACK secretsmanager-controller is setup we'll need to create a Kubernetes Secret.

 ```bash
 cat <<EOF > secret.yaml